-Audiophiles consider first-order filters to be the perfect crossover for speakers because the first-order is ‘transient perfect’.
+Audiophiles consider first-order filters the perfect crossover for speakers because the first-order is ‘transient perfect.’
 Both the frequency and phase are matched with the speaker drivers moving in unison.
 This means that you hear every frequency of audio arriving at your ears in unison.
-This greatly increases the detail and quality of the audio produced making for a superior listening experience.
+This greatly increases the detail and quality of the audio, making for a superior listening experience.
 It’s almost as if you can hear the space between each frequency.
-It’s difficult to explain in words but you will understand what I am saying the moment you hear a pair of Vandersteen Model 2ce Signature II’s (or any Vandersteen speaker for that matter).
+It’s difficult to explain in words, but you will understand what I am saying when you hear a pair of Vandersteen Model 2ce Signature IIs (or any Vandersteen speaker, for that matter).

 Vandersteen Model 2ce Signature II Specifications

-The Model 2ce Signature II is made up of the finest Vandersteen parts and craftsmanship.
+The Model 2ce Signature II comprises the finest Vandersteen parts and craftsmanship.
 Here is a breakdown of the specs:

 The tweeter is a dual-chamber, transmission-line loaded, ceramic-coated alloy dome with Ferrofluid voice-coil cooling.
 This means the driver is ultra-responsive and robust with improved cooling technology.
 First-order crossovers exert higher pressures on high-frequency drivers.

 These are features not found in your average speaker.
 Let me briefly explain what this means.
 An audio wave originates from the acoustic center of the speaker cone.
-In a normal stamped basket, the speaker vibrates and the acoustic center moves around slightly.
-This causes some phasing which results in a sound considered “not true”.
-The rigid basket of the Model 2ce decreases movement of the acoustic center and thus the result is a controlled, detailed audio signal.
-This control, paired with a first-order crossover, is just one of the elements which give Vandersteen their signature sound.
+The speaker vibrates in a usually stamped basket, and the acoustic center moves around slightly.
+This causes some phasing, resulting in a sound considered “not true.”
+The rigid basket of the Model 2ce decreases the movement of the acoustic center, and thus, the result is a controlled, detailed audio signal.
+This control, paired with a first-order crossover, is just one element that gives Vandersteen its signature sound.

-Lastly, the acoustic coupler is a critically-damped long-fiber cone.
-The coupler fires out the back of the speaker housing to improve low-end performance from the 8” woofer operating at between 28Hz – 35Hz.
+Lastly, the acoustic coupler is a critically damped long-fiber cone.
+The coupler fires out the back of the speaker housing to improve low-end performance from the 8” woofer operating at between 28Hz and 35Hz.